eigentaylor/eigentaylor.github.io/_posts/2026-01-25-consistentcardinal.md

 ### An Example

+In the appendix of my [other post](../practicalapproval/){:target="_blank"}, I gave an example for a BCC failure in a 0, 1, 2 scoring system.
+But let's do something less conventional to illustrate the generality of the above proof.

 As an example, consider a system where voters can give scores 0, 1, or 100.
 A very silly system, but it illustrates the point.
 We can normalize this to scores 0, 0.01, and 1, giving us $$s=0.01$$.
 Then, we have $$t=\text{ceil}(100)+1=101$$.
 Thus, we have the following profile when we un-normalize:

 | Number of Voters | Score for A | Score for B | Preference |